guildai/guildai/guild/tests/uat/run-hello-examples.md

     >>> run("guild run from-file-output -y")
     Resolving 'file-output' resource
-    guild: run failed because a dependency was not met: could not find a suitable run for ./hello:from-file (operation source in resource 'file-output')
+    guild: run failed because a dependency was not met: could not resolve 'operation:from-file//output' in 'file-output' resource: no suitable
+    run for ./hello:from-file
     <exit 1>

 ### `from-file`